allan-gounden/secure-your-win11-pc/README.md

 Basic guide for securing/hardening your Windows 11 PC

 Prerequisites:

 Windows 11 Pro

 Modern hardware (personal recommendation: AMD Ryzen 5 PRO 5650G, try to use at least a modern CPU), ECC-RAM, shielded network cables (SF/FTP), do no not use a case with plastic side pandels (all metal!, you can also wrap your case with multiple layers of aluminum foil [10 layers at least]) [EM-Shielding], try to avoid WIFI connections (at least use WPA3 if you need WIFI)

 Install newest firmware/bios

 WARNINING: If you mess up any of the following steps start at the beginning!!!
-Take your time and you only have to to it once.
+Take your time and you only have to do it once.

 Windows 11 Configuration: